newrelic/logging-integrations-test-lib/README.md

 # Logging Integrations Testing Library

 This repo contains some common code that was originally used in multiple repositories used by the Logging Integrations team.

 We've extracted it for ease of keeping updates synchronized.
-We've also added docstrings to the exported functions.
+We've also added some documentation to make it easier to use.

 ## Installation